MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Using-Static-Classes-and-Methods.md

 ---
-ms.date:  06/05/2017
-keywords:  powershell,cmdlet
+description: This article explains how to identify and use the properties and methods of .NET static classes. ms.date: 06/05/2017
 title: Using Static Classes and Methods
-description: This article explains how to identify and use the properties and methods of .NET static classes.
 ---
 # Using Static Classes and Methods